garagehive/garagehive.github.io/docs/garagehive-understanding-the-schedule.md

    ![](media/garagehive-fully-booked-slider.png)

 2. This will grey out the diary where there is no allocation.

+{% include tip.html title="Note" text="New allocations can be made for existing jobs." %}
 The existing allocations in the schedule can be modified.

 <br>